Smoulvad01/AI-C1-image-/README.md

 ## **Overview**

-The Eye Blinking Detection Software is designed to detect and track eye blinks using machine learning models.
+The Eye Blinking Detection Software is designed to detect and track eye blinks using rule based, KNN & Logistic regression and CNN models.
 The models are developed with a focus in photo editing software, but can be integrated into various applications, such as driver monitoring systems, attention tracking, and VR capabilities.

 ## **Requirements**